-Demographic, Diversity and Socio-economic Profile of Havering's Population March 2017 Havering Data Intelligence Hub

-Office of National Statistics (ONS)
+Council Tax Support caseload data Demographic, Diversity and Socio-economic Profile of Havering's Population March 2017 Havering Data Intelligence Hub Office of National Statistics (ONS)

-Disability: Consider the full range of disabilities; including physical mental, sensory and progressive conditions Please tick (() Overall impact: the relevant b box: Positive If the proposals are approved, disabled people who are of working age will also be negatively affected.
-This is because they are Neutral disproportionately represented amongst working age claimants who receive a reduction in Council Tax support.
-Negative ~ However, disabled claimants are partially protected by less of an increase, 5%, extra to pay compared to working age claimants who are not considered disabled for the purposes of the CTS scheme and who will have to pay and extra 10%.
+Disability: Consider the full range of disabilities; including physical mental, sensory and progressive conditions progressive Please tick () Overall impact: the relevant box: Positive will also be negatively Neutral disproportionately repr If the proposals are approved, disabled people who are of working age will also be negatively affected.
+This is because they are disproportionately represented amongst working age claimants who receive a reduction in Council Tax support.
+Negative V However, disabled claimants are partially protected by less of an increase, 5%, extra to pay compared to working age claimants who are not considered disabled for the purposes of the CTS scheme and who will have to pay and extra 10%.
 This takes into account that disabled people are less likely to have the same opportunities and access to work and employment that would improve their financial situation.

-Support is also in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.
+Support is also in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals_in order to mitigate any negative impacts.
 Pension age Council Tax Support claimants are not affected by these proposals.